Requires: Base Development System

-From the Source File Settings page of the Application Properties, Shared Library Properties, Source Distribution Properties, Web Service Properties dialog box, click the Customize VI Settings button to display this dialog box.
+From the Source File Settings page of the Application Properties, Shared Library Properties, Source Distribution Properties, click the Customize VI Settings button to display this dialog box.

-Use this dialog box to configure settings for VIs included in an application, shared library, source distribution, or Web service.
+Use this dialog box to configure settings for VIs included in an application, shared library, or source distribution.

 The options in this dialog box correspond with the options in the VI Properties dialog box that you access from the File menu.
 If you make changes to the VI properties in this dialog box, those changes override any changes you made in the VI Properties dialog box menu from the File menu.

 - Use VI Property—Uses the property settings configured in the VI.

 - Window Appearance—Corresponds to options in the Customize Window Appearance dialog box.
 If you remove the checkmark from any of the Use VI Property checkboxes and configure settings in this dialog box, the settings you configure in this dialog box override any settings you configured in the Customize Window Appearance dialog box.

 - Window has title bar—Displays the title bar, which includes the title and the Minimize, Maximize, and Close buttons.
 You also can use the Front Panel Window:Title Bar Visible property to automatically display a title on the front panel.

 - Show menu bar—Displays the menu bar.
 You also can use the Show Menu Bar property to display the menu bar programmatically.